First Grade Fairy Tales and Letters Main Lesson

 Day 3 - Discover the letter hidden in the picture and practice the letter sound and form.

-This basic rhythm forms the backbone of your lessons, and then it’s important to flesh them out with more activity using the head, heart, and hands.
+This basic rhythm forms the backbone of your lessons and then it’s important to flesh them out with more activity using the head, heart, and hands.
 See these two back posts on holistic first grade here and here for ideas on bringing your main lessons to life!

 And if you're looking for a first grade curriculum that does the heavy lifting for you, with beautifully planned and illustrated main lesson blocks, I think you'll love Lavender's Blue First Grade.